Growing Hollingdean is a group of volunteers who care about growing biodiversity in Brighton

 The Growing Hollingdean Collective is Jo-seph Evershed (Chair) supported by Aster Cornish, Polly Charlton and Hilary Silverwood (Joint Secretaries), Lars Schuy (Treasurer) supported by Gill Wilcox, Jo-seph Evershed, Fenella Burns, Abbie Mead, Mel Jarvis (Two Trees Community Garden), Hilary Silverwood and Sarahjane Jackson (website artwork) are all Tree Guardians.

-Plus the many volunteers and friends who look after the trees, grow food and flowers and bring their treasures to Plant & Seed Fair and help with litter picking to keep our space beautiful.
+We also help with litter picking to keep our green spaces beautiful.
 Our community is growing all the time and it’s a wonderful thing!
-Be part of the growing community gardens, here.

 Join us at Growing Hollingdean